psesh/psesh.github.io/index.md

 {% include base_path %}

 I'm a postdoctoral fellow at the [Department of Engineering, University of Cambridge](http://www.eng.cam.ac.uk).
 I am also a Group Leader in the [Data-Centric Engineering Programme at the Alan Turing Institute](https://www.turing.ac.uk/research/research-programmes/data-centric-engineering).
-I trained as a computational engineer with a focus in turbomachinery aerodynamics.
+Most of my research is funded by [Rolls-Royce plc](https://www.rolls-royce.com).

-I undertake research in *data-centric aeronautics*: applying existing, and developing novel, data-driven algorithms in **turbomachinery** and **machine learning** for better aerodynamic inference and decision-making.
-My research interests vary from statistical theory and numerical analysis to turbomachinery applications.
+I undertake research in *data-centric aeronautics*: applying existing, and developing novel, data-driven algorithms in **turbomachinery aerothermodynamics** and **machine learning** for better aerodynamic inference and decision-making.
+My research interests vary from statistical theory and numerical linear algebra to turbomachinery applications.

 My current research projects include:
 - Gaussian process models for engine thermodynamic spatial field approximation;